Leah is a follower of the 21 Day Fix. She works in mental health.

 A Deconstructed Burrito

 Burritos are one of my favorite things to eat.
 They're delicious, filling, and stunningly flavorful.
 Unfortunately, they're also chock full of fat, carbs, and way too light on vegetables.
 So I like to make my own healthy twist.
 My thought process was along these lines:

 - Deconstructed is always a good option.
-Removing the huge tortilla is a great way to save carbs and calories, and let me eat a full portion without feeling like I need to unbutton my pants.
+Removing the huge tortilla is a great way to save carbs and calories.
+It allows me to eat a full portion without feeling like I need to unbutton my pants.
 Plus, it ensures that the recipe is gluten-free.

 - I follow 21 Day Fix, a program that emphasizes whole foods and portion control.
 My mom recently went back onto Atkins.
 I was cooking a dinner for both of us, so using rice as the base was out.

 - As always, I love to substitute a vegetable for a grain if possible.
 Cauliflower rice is one of my favorites since it's so versatile and absorbs a lot of flavor.